-Elizabeth Albers (Properties for Clue, Sibyl in Private Lives, Shelby in Steel Magnolias) graduated from Illinois Wesleyan University with a BFA in Acting and has been with Festival Theatre since summer, 2015.
-At Festival, she has performed in A Streetcar Named Desire, Noises Off, and A Christmas Carol.
-This spring she also played Rose of Sharon in The Grapes of Wrath.
-She would like to thank her family and friends for being such stellar support!r.
+Elizabeth Albers (Properties for Clue, Sibyl in Private Lives, Shelby in Steel Magnolias, Assist.
+Director for On Golden Pond, Ma in Laura Ingalls) graduated from Illinois Wesleyan University with a BFA in Acting and has been with Festival Theatre since summer, 2015.
+At Festival, she has performed in A Streetcar Named Desire, Noises Off, A Christmas Carol, The Grapes of Wrath, Private Lives and Steel Magnolias.
+She would like to thank her family and friends for being such stellar support!

 Natalie Allcock (Detective in Clue, Louise in Private Lives) has traveled the world with her family, but she has lived most of her life in Britton, South Dakota.
 She recently graduated from Northern State University in Aberdeen, South Dakota, with a B.A. in Musical Theatre and a B.A. in Voice Performance.
 At NSU she performed in many musicals, among them Les Miserables, Spring Awakening, and Murder Ballad.
 After Festival Theatre, Natalie is determined to become a member of Taylor Swift’s “squad” so she can make millions of dollars.
 Her backup plan is becoming fluent in German so she can star in her favorite musical, Tanz der Vampire.
 Her backup backup plan is to write music of all kinds.

 Ella Anderson (Carrie in Laura Ingalls) appeared in last fall’s Festival Theater production of My Name is Rumpelstiltskin.
 She was also in Treasure Island, Hans Brinker or the Silver Skates and Aesop’s Fables.
 Ella is 10, homeschooled and enjoys playing softball, the flute and drawing.